Summer Study in Taiwan and Hong Kong

 In the 2020 program, Hong Kong will be replaced by Macau.
 An optional trip to Hong Kong is available if situations permit.

 - Students earn up to 6 hours of credits during the program

 - Courses combine classroom instruction with many field trips to criminal justice agencies & social services organizations

-- Participants will make friends with students from institutions of Georgia and Florida University Systems and local college buddies from the host universities
+- Participants will make friends with students from institutions of Georgia and Florida University Systems and local college students in visiting cities

 - A travel diversity in cities and transportation with various lodgings, meals, excursions, sightseeing, night markets & more